smashtotal/future_lawyer/README.md

 ![alt](https://reellibrarians.files.wordpress.com/2014/04/anatomyofamurderlawbooks-e1550100366918.jpg)
 ##### <i>Jimmy Stewart hitting the stacks in "Anatomy of a Murder".</i>

-To the extent this image ever real, technnology began to slit its throat as early as 1974 when West Publishing, a publisher of case law digests and other legal publishing since 1872, developed a computer system to search case headnotes across its publications.
+To the extent this image ever real, technnology began to slit its throat [as early as 1974](https://riesenfeldcenter.blogspot.com/2023/03/west-publishing-and-history-of-westlaw.htm) when West Publishing, a publisher of case law digests and other legal publishing since 1872, developed a computer system to search case headnotes across its publications.
 The product entered the market in 1975, and eventually became known as Westlaw: the now ubiqutious legal research tool that took lawyers out of the stacks, and anchored them to their desktops.
 Out were flipping pages, and in was keyword searches by hordes of young associates, billed to clients at many hundreds of dollars-per-hour.
-Now owned by Thomson Reuters, Westlaw controls over 35% of the $406.1 million (as of 2019) legal research market.
+Now owned by Thomson Reuters, Westlaw controls [over 35%](https://6sense.com/tech/legal-research/westlaw-vs-lexisadvance) of the $406.1 million (as of 2019) [legal research market](https://growthmarketreports.com/report/legal-research-software-market-global-industry-analysis).

 The legal professional itself is famously clumsy adapting to technology innovations.
-(For instance, Maryland courts in 2017 created a rule that established higher bars for authenticating social media posts than other types of evidence.
-This just as the world--and evidence--was moving more and more into the virtual world of Facebook and Twitter.)
+For instance, Maryland courts in 2007 created a rule that established higher bars for [authenticating social media posts](https://www.naag.org/attorney-general-journal/status-update-on-authenticating-social-media-evidence-the-three-primary-approaches-applied-nationally/) than other types of evidence.
+This just as the world--and evidence--was moving more and more into the virtual world of Facebook and Twitter.

 Yet Westlaw was a product born from the early adoption of a new technology, and its success was largely the result of that first-mover advantage.
 The question is, can it do it again in the age of AI?

+![alt](https://cdn.discordapp.com/attachments/1148303423045910558/1206376142164987944/smashmcadams_A_robot_doing_legal_research_with_law_books_in_the_d807a4e5-d688-4338-9df2-07517f7fb64a.png?ex=65dbc855&is=65c95355&hm=a8750ebf054ee924c82a7b70a1d68724d00415998d0701afa779973805c2eb9b&)
 ## Robo-Research+ <a name="paragraph1"></a>
-![alt](https://cdn.discordapp.com/attachments/1148303423045910558/1206376142164987944/smashmcadams_A_robot_doing_legal_research_with_law_books_in_the_d807a4e5-d688-4338-9df2-07517f7fb64a.png?ex=65dbc855&is=65c95355&hm=a8750ebf054ee924c82a7b70a1d68724d00415998d0701afa779973805c2eb9b&)

 Westlaw certainly believes it can.
 Long before the AI dam broke, Thomson Reuters as early as 2018 was trying to incorporate AI into its products, starting with [Westlaw Edge](https://www.techlawcrossroads.com/2018/07/westlaw-edge-ai-goes-mainstream/).
 In many ways, Westlaw Edge's original focus on data analytics, searching for things like how often a judge grants or denies certain types of motions, anticipated the predictive power of AI that only now is receiving mainstream attention.